TL;DR

 We do not have to argue this purely from theory, because the trajectory is being measured.
 METR, a nonprofit that evaluates frontier AI, tracks what it calls the time horizon: the length of task, measured in how long it takes a human, that a model can complete with 50% reliability.
 Their finding is that this horizon has been doubling roughly every seven months for years, with current frontier models handling tasks that take a skilled human a couple of hours.

-That is a fast curve.
-Extrapolated naively, it puts month-long autonomous projects within reach before the decade is out.
-But notice the shape.
-It is a clean exponential - quick, but smooth, regular, and forecastable.
+That is a fast curve, and Anthropic’s essay argues it has got faster: it reports the doubling time tightening from roughly seven months to roughly four, with Claude Opus 3 handling tasks that take a human about four minutes and Opus 4.6 reaching toward twelve-hour tasks.
+A shorter doubling time is precisely what you would expect once AI starts meaningfully helping to build AI - the loop’s first observable effect is to bend its own curve.
+So this is the moment to watch the shape most carefully.
+Even at four months it is still a clean exponential - quick, but smooth, regular, and forecastable.
 A genuine intelligence explosion would not look like that.
 It would look like a discontinuity: the curve bending sharply upward and then leaving the chart.
-What the data shows instead is exactly the signature of a fast process running into resistance - a system pushing hard against compute, data, and verification limits, and advancing steadily because those limits give way steadily.
+What the data shows instead, even on the accelerated reading, is exactly the signature of a fast process running into resistance - a system pushing hard against compute, data, and verification limits, and advancing steadily because those limits give way steadily.

 That is the most important empirical point in the whole debate.
 The honest reading of the evidence is not “no self-improvement” and not “imminent foom.”
 It is bottlenecked acceleration: real, compounding, and quick by historical standards, but legible and paced rather than explosive.